-Financial Support: None declared Conflict of Interest: None declared Copy Right: The Journal retains the Background: Increase in caesarean delivery especially in the copyrights of this article.
-However, reyoung primigravida is one of the major concerns in the maternal production of this article in the part or health.
-The study was conducted to know about the frequency and total in any form is permissible with due acknowledgement of the source. indications of emergency caesarean section (CS) preformed in women got admitted directly and through referral in a tertiary
+Financial Support: None declared Conflict of Interest: None declared Copy Right: The Journal retains the copyrights of this article.
+However, reproduction of this article in the part or total in any form is permissible with due acknowledgement of the source.